-Join Gerry O'Brien for an in-depth discussion in this video Using variables, part of Up and Running with C#.
+Join Gerry O'Brien for an in-depth discussion in this video Using variables, part of Learning C#.

 C Sharp provides us with many built in data types for…storing information in our program as it executes on the computer.…However, in order to be able to work with this data,…we have to be able to store it in the computer's memory.…All data types are stored in the memory of the computer as the program is executing.…And in order to be able to get access to that information, to the data…that's stored in that memory, we create…something called either a variable or a constant.…These are named memory locations for the data that we store.…